 Understanding the exclusions in life insurance policies is crucial for policyholders to ensure they have the appropriate coverage for their needs.
 Reviewing the policy terms and discussing any concerns with an insurance advisor can help mitigate the risk of claim denials.
 While life insurance provides essential financial protection, being aware of what it does not cover is equally important.

-Ask HotBot: What is the purpose of life insurance?
+Ask HotBot: What is a life insurance beneficiary?

-Ask HotBot: How much is a life insurance policy?
+Ask HotBot: How does a term life insurance policy work?